lumina-ai-inc/chunkr/hiring/internship/techincal_exercise.md

 ## 📦 Requirements

 1. **Ingestion**
-   - Upload the provided file to Chunkr.
+   - Upload a file to Chunkr.

 2. **Retrieval & Chat**
    - Implement a query pipeline that: